 ST. CLAIR SHORES, Mich. — In his third exhibition of photographs at Marc Straus, photographer Thomas Bangsted presents large-scale photographs that recreate historical maritime scenes through a painstaking process of shooting, collecting, and aggregating present-day images.
-The seven black-and-white pigment prints include selections from two different bodies of work — battleships and landscapes — both […]
+The seven black-and-white pigment prints include selections from two different bodies of work — […]

-Artist: Seamus Gallagher Location: Rose’s Fine Food Breakfast: SG – Coffee (black), Silverman’s Special SRS – Coffee (black), Staff Favorite 2.0 I met Seamus doing studio visits at CCS last month – those who have been following BWTA closely will notice a rash of emerging artists from CCS lately, following a Lunchtime Lecture I delivered. […]
+Artist: Seamus Gallagher Location: Rose’s Fine Food Breakfast: SG – Coffee (black), Silverman’s Special SRS – Coffee (black), Staff Favorite 2.0 I met Seamus doing studio visits at CCS last month – those who have been following BWTA closely will notice a rash of emerging artists from CCS lately, following […]

-CLEVELAND, OH — Artist Phil Collins (not to be confused with musician and former Genesis member Phil Collins) began his collaborative 2013 project, my heart’s in my hand, and my hand is pierced, and my hand’s in the bag, and the bag is shut, and my heart is caught, which debuted at MoCA Cleveland on […]
+CLEVELAND, OH — Artist Phil Collins (not to be confused with musician and former Genesis member Phil Collins) began his collaborative 2013 project, my heart’s in my hand, and my hand is pierced, and my hand’s in the bag, and the bag is shut, and my heart is caught, which […]

 Keith Haring is internationally known for his ebullient and evocative figure drawings, rising to art world fame in the mid-1980s on a wave of graffiti-influenced NYC street culture.
-Like many of his contemporaries, Haring was part of an early wave bringing art to market as a prestige commodity, and like many of his fellows, he […]
+Like many of his contemporaries, Haring was part of an early wave bringing art to market as a prestige commodity, and like […]

 This one’s a little bit fun.
 And a reminder that if you’d like to follow *me* on Instagram, I can be found @mobilehomesteader!